Human Resource Services

 - A faculty or administrative professional employee holding a half time or greater appointment.

-- An employee covered by a collective bargaining unit agreement is eligible on the same basis as a civil service employee unless otherwise defined by the terms of the applicable bargaining unit contract.
+- An employee covered by a collective bargaining agreement is eligible on the same basis as a civil service employee unless otherwise defined by the terms of the applicable agreement.

 ROTC faculty and staff employed at WSU locations who meet WSU employee eligibility requirements above are eligible for the benefit on a space-available basis.